Zillibub/ai-story-craft/README.md

 # ai-story-craft

-This project is created as a tool to help Product Managers to wirk with video analysis such as product workshops, user interviews, etc.
+This project is created as a tool to help Product Managers to work with video analysis such as product workshops, user interviews, etc.

 The tool provides chat based interface to extract user stories from the video,